Does Shopify Shop Pay – Make Shopify Payments Worth Using?

-If you have Shopify Payments and your time is valuable, then the convenience of only dealing with one PSP provider is valuable.
+If you have Shopify Payments, then the convenience of only dealing with one PSP provider is valuable.
 There are cheaper alternatives out there but not necessarily, if you were to factor in the cost of time and effort of dealing with them.
-Shopify Shop Pay is an add on feature that makes Shopify Payments more valuable, thus appealing to more merchants.
+Shopify Shop Pay is an add on feature that makes Shopify Payments even more valuable, thus appealing to more merchants.

 Therefore it is prudent to make sure you have:-

 - A content strategy that is personalized (greatly increases conversion rate)

 - A targeting application like OptiMonk

 - Carry out Behavioral segmentation, possible with customer analysis data obtained through Shopify Google Analytics via Conversific.com

 - ) + data and targeting through conversion rate optimization (OptiMonk).

 The use of Shopify Payments and Shop Pay certainly provides an advantage over those that do not, or or just can not, just as countries with low transaction fees have an advantage over countries with higher transaction fees when selling internationally.
 Its not just one thing that leads to ecommerce success, but rather the whole ecosystem of operation.